Buhturids: Incorporation into the halqa

 The Buhturid emirs were assigned a rank and given command over a number of mamluk troops, depending on the emir's rank.
-Husayn wad made emir of three while his cousin, Salih's grandson Shams al-Din Karama ibn Buhtur, was made emir of ten.
+Husayn was made emir of three while his cousin, Salih's grandson Shams al-Din Karama ibn Buhtur, was made emir of ten.
 In 1305 Husayn and his cousins Muhammad and Ahmad, both sons of Hajji II, participated in the government campaigns in the Keserwan against Druze, Alawite, Shia Muslim, and Maronite rebels.
 The deaths of Muhammad and Ahmad during the campaign strengthened Husayn's leadership position.
 The following year, the family's emirs were officially charged with protecting the harbor of Beirut, notifying the authorities of naval raids from Cyprus, and assisting the government in repulsing naval raids.
 Turkmen settlers were stationed in the Keserwan and militarily coordinated with the Buhturids.
 The Buhturids were assisted and overseen by rotational halqa units from Baalbek, the administrative capital of the Northern March of Damascus Province, to which the Beirut District was subordinate.
 After Karama ibn Buhtur's death in 1307, Husayn obtained his rank and iqta.

 The Buhturids lost their iqtas in the 1313 cadastral survey of the Levant ordered by al-Nasir Muhammad.
 Iqtas were redistributed throughout the region, with holders being reassigned smaller iqtas in line with their rank and often in areas far from their abodes.
 Husayn lobbied Emir Tankiz, the Mamluk viceroy of Damascus, to restore the family to their iqtas in Mount Lebanon lest the troops in their district "shall perish, for it is their home and that of their men and clan, and they can benefit of no other property".
 The Mamluks agreed to leave the Buhturid iqtas intact, thereby formalizing a hereditary system of feudal land tenure which had become traditional in southern Mount Lebanon.
 Husayn was promoted to emir of twenty in 1314, but his iqta was not increased.
 Between 1306 and his retirement in 1348 Husayn helped repulse several Cypriot and Genoese raids against Beirut and in 1343 participated in an expedition against the deposed Mamluk sultan al-Nasir Ahmad in al-Karak.

 Husayn was succeeded by his son Zayn al-Din Salih II (d.
 1377).
 In 1373 Salih II passed leadership of the Buhturids to his sons Shihab al-Din Ahmad (d.
 1382) and Sayf al-Din Yahya (d.
 1388), who ruled jointly.
 The former successfully ignored a Mamluk order to cut down the plums trees of the Chouf to make arrows, saving the Druze peasants of agricultural losses and forced labor; it contributed to the Bunturids' respect among the local population.
 Their successors mostly did not attain the prominence of the earlier Buhturids, though this may have been associated with the general decline and political instability of the Mamluk realm following the death of al-Nasir Muhammad in 1343.
 Yahya entered into conflict with the Mamluk viceroy of Damascus after the latter accused him of incompetence in repulsing a Genoese raid on Beirut in 1382 and demonstrating sympathies for local Shias in a dispute with Sunnis in Beirut.